ayveeaitor/Clear-View/README.md

 ## ✦ features

-* **Live Telemetry:** Real-time stream of HTTP/HTTPS requests with Tor exit node IPs and Geo-Location tracking.
+* Live telemetry — see requests flowing in real time with the Tor exit IP and quick geo info.
-* **Bandwidth Monitor:** Live Upload and Download speed tracking in the terminal HUD.
+* Bandwidth HUD — upload/download speeds right in your terminal.
-* **Fingerprint evasion:** Automatically strips identifying proxy headers and spoofs your User-Agent to prevent browser fingerprinting.
+* Fingerprint evasion — strips common proxy headers and spoofs the User-Agent.
-* **Hardened Security:** Blocks local network (RFC1918) leaks to prevent de-anonymization.
+* Blocks LAN leaks — stops RFC1918 addresses from leaking out.
+* Quiet the noise — simple filters for hosts/methods/status codes.
+* Rate limiting — optional per-client limits so your local machine doesn’t flood the proxy.
+* Handles HTTPS — tunnels CONNECT through Tor like it should.
+* Faster geo lookups — caches exit-node locations so the HUD stays snappy.
+* UA rotation — small pool of User-Agents to mix things up.
+* HUD shortcuts — keyboard keys to toggle sections, clear screen, or dump stats.

 ---

 ## ◈ 1. system setup

-Requires Python 3 and a local Tor service listening on the default SOCKS5 port (`127.0.0.1:9050`).
+Requires Python 3 and Tor on SOCKS5 (`127.0.0.1:9050`).

 * install tor:
   * arch: `sudo pacman -S tor`